 You Can’t Get An STD If You Are A Virgin

 This is not true.
 Vaginal intercourse is not the only way to contract an STI.
-You can also get infected by using the personal hygiene tools of a person with an STD.
+You can get STD by using the personal hygiene tools of a person with an STD.
 You can also get the infection by kissing an infected person.
-A recent study published in BMJ Journals suggests that oropharyngeal gonorrhea can easily be transmitted through kissing.
+A recent study published in BMJ Journals suggests that oropharyngeal gonorrhea are easily transmitted through kissing.

 Peeing After Sex Prevents STIs

 Urinating after sex prevents you from getting urinary tract infections, there’s no evidence that it does the same for STIs.
 Why?
 It’s because STI-causing bacteria reside inside your body’s mucous membranes rather than the urethra, and that’s why peeing after sex wouldn’t affect their quantity or removal.

 STDs and STIs have major consequences on health, and being informed about them is the only way to prevent them.
 You can use the information provided above to broaden your horizons when it comes to Sexually Transmitted Diseases and Infections.

 There are precautions to remember when engaging in sexual activities.
 Make sure to always use a condom before sex, especially if you don’t know if your partner has an STI or not.
 Otherwise, having your partner tested before engaging in sexual activities can help with the prevention.
 Remember, carelessness can have severe consequences.